Washington Metro rolling stock: Retirement

 These cars were to be rehabilitated starting 2014 onward based on design specifications that were partially drafted in 2010; however, WMATA indicated in subsequent budgets that it wished to replace these rail cars with an additional 100 7000-series cars instead of overhauling them.
 This resulted in an increase of new cars being delivered.
 According to an April 2013 Washington Post news story, the transit agency said that it would forgo updating the 4000-series rail cars, and Metro had exercised an option with Kawasaki to purchase an additional one hundred 7000-series cars to replace its 4000-series cars, costing an additional $215 million under the contract.
 In June 2015 Metro pulled all 4000-series railcars from service, following reports that doors were opening during travel; although no systemic problem was located, Metro kept the series out of service for more than a month to address door components that were below acceptable tolerance levels.

 In July 2015, Metro released a request for proposals seeking a contractor to pick-up and then dispose of all 1000-series and 4000-series cars, as part of its plan to replace those cars with the new 7000-series cars.
 On November 17, 2016, Metro discovered a glitch in which a 4000-series car would display an incorrect speed limit to a train operator while in manual mode.
 All 4000-series cars were taken out of service in the afternoon, but were returned to service in the middle of trainsets.
 Metro announced that they would discontinue using 4000-series railcars in lead positions and considered accelerating the retirement of the cars to late 2017 or possibly earlier.

 On February 6, 2017, Metro confirmed the accelerated retirement of the 4000-series cars due to their many reliability concerns.
 According to WMATA, "The 4000-series rail cars were by far Metro's least reliable, traveling an average of only 27,259 mi between delays.
 By contrast, the best performing cars, the 6000-series, are nearly four times more reliable, traveling more than 103,000 mi between delays."
 On June 7, 2017, Metro announced that the 4000-series cars would be fully retired and removed from service on July 1, 2017, and by that date, all cars were taken out of service.
 The last of the cars left for scrapping on February 13, 2018.

-Preservation

-WMATA retained pair 4000–4001 as historic cars.